-(1958) is a lecturer on the esthetics of music and cultural philosophy at the Royal Conservatory.
-Since his time as a university researcher, he's been working in the border areas of philosophy, where it encounters literature, theatre and politics.
+(1958) is a philosopher and lecturer on the esthetics of music and cultural philosophy at the Royal Conservatory.
+Since his time as a university researcher, he has worked in the border areas of philosophy where it encounters literature, theatre and politics.
 He has published on themes of esthetics, metaphysics, political philosophy and the philosophy of law.
-According to Dommisse, all philosophy is again facing the challenge to link to an academic level of thought, with the need to carefully bring it into the public sphere.
+According to Dommisse, all philosophy again faces the challenge of linking an academic level of thought with the need to carefully bring it into the public sphere.
 Theatre companies seek him out for wanted and unwanted dramaturgical advice.
-He is involved with the work of Thomas Mann and Pasolini, and nurtures a passion for Shakespeare.
-In 2016, together with STET English Theatre, he organized a Shakespeare festival.(2017)
+He is involved with the work of Thomas Mann and Pasolini and nurtures a passion for Shakespeare.
+Together with STET English Theatre, he organized a Shakespeare festival in 2016 and 2018.(2017)

 Archive available for: Tom Dommisse